Blow-ups of three-dimensional toric singularities: Toric blow-ups

 \end{proof} \end{theorem}

 \begin{theorem} \cite{Mor} Let $f\colon (Y,E)\to (X\ni P)$ be a canonical blow-up of two-dimensional toric singularity.
-Then $(X\ni P)$ is a smooth point, and $f$ is a weighted blow-up with weights $(1,\alpha)$. \begin{proof} Theorem assertion implies that $(X\ni P)$ is a terminal point, therefore it is smooth.
+Then $(X\ni P)$ is a smooth point, and $f$ is a weighted blow-up with weights $(1,\alpha)$ $($under a suitable identification$)$. \begin{proof} Theorem assertion implies that $(X\ni P)$ is a terminal point, therefore it is smooth.

-Assume that $f$ is a toric morphism, then $f$ is a weighted blow-up of the smooth point with weights $(\beta,\alpha)$.
-Since $Y$ is Du Val surface, then $\alpha=1$ or $\beta=1$.
+Assume that $f$ is a toric morphism then $f$ is a weighted blow-up of the smooth point with weights $(\beta,\alpha)$.
+Since $Y$ is Du Val surface then $\alpha=1$ or $\beta=1$.